FouadWahabi/TripOpt-recommendation-system/README.md

 ## Contributing

-Thanks for thinking in contributing to this system.
+Thanks for thinking in contributing to this project.
 Please email me with any suggestions: [Dear Fouad,](mailto:fouad.wahabi@gmail.com)

 ## Authors